 A day trip from Calistoga to Sonoma Valley is also highly recommended.
 It is less than an hour’s drive past rolling hills covered in vines to reach Sonoma Plaza, the park that defines the center of Sonoma town.

 The Plaza, shaded by enormous trees, is a great resting spot to enjoy a coffee and a bakery treat from the nearby Basque Boulangerie Café.
 Surrounding the Plaza is an eclectic mix of tasting rooms, restaurants, delightful art galleries, and beautifully stocked stores like Chateau Sonoma, a thoughtfully curated French gift store.

 History buffs will spend hours at the Sonoma State Historic Park across the Plaza.
-The buildings, including Mission San Francisco Solana -founded in 1823-was the only Mission built after Mexico’s independence from Spain.
-The Sonoma Barracks, where the first bear flag was raised on July 14, 1846, proclaiming California’s independence from Mexico, is filled with valued treasures, artifacts, and photos from the past.
+The buildings include Mission San Francisco Solana-founded in 1823-which was the only Mission built after Mexico’s independence from Spain.
+Sonoma Barracks is significant because it is where the first bear flag was raised on July 14, 1846, proclaiming California’s independence from Mexico.
+The Barracks are filled with valued treasures, artifacts, and photos from the past.

-The jewel in the crown of Calistoga wineries is, without question, the impressive architectural masterpiece Castello di Amorosa.
+Without question, the true jewel in the crown of Calistoga wineries is the impressive architectural masterpiece, Castello di Amorosa.

 Visionary Dario Sattui built the castle to honor his Italian heritage and because he had a passionate desire to create something extraordinary.
 And extraordinary it is!
 It took over 30 years from planning to building, using only authentic medieval construction, to bring his realistically styled 14th-century Tuscan castle to fruition.

 The enormity of building a caastle is hard to comprehend!
 There are three acres of rooms at Castello di Amorosa!
 And 95 rooms are dedicated to creating and caring for the winery’s award-winning Italian-style wines.